-What if the steering is passed the point of cleaning, and you just want to cover up the darn thing quickly but don’t want splash out on an expensive steering wheel cover?
+What if the steering is past the point of cleaning, and you just want to cover up the darn thing quickly but don’t want to splash out on an expensive steering wheel cover?
 Are there any cheap DIY fixes we can implement?

 If you want a really quick and easy fix to this problem you can try your hand a squash racquet tape.
 It’s a lot less messy and safer than harsh cleaning agents, and won’t leave your Jeep smelling funky for days.